KernelCaleb/Kustonomicon/README.md

 Note: this repo is a work in progress and will be updated over the course of the year.
 Check back later for additional content and thanks for stopping by!

-Inspired by the fantastic KQL community, be sure to check out all the great work here: https://kqlquery.com/posts/kql-sources-2025/
+Inspired by the fantastic KQL community.

 ## Detection of the Day